notaryproject/notary/docs/configuration.md

 	```

 	That way, all new keys will be encrypted and decrypted using the passphrase
-	"mynewfancypassword", but old keys that were encrypted using the passphrase
+	`mynewfancypassword`, but old keys that were encrypted using the passphrase
-	"mypassword" can still be decrypted.
+	`mypassword` can still be decrypted.

 	The environment variables for the older passwords are optional, but Notary
 	Signer will not be able to decrypt older keys if they are not provided, and